-UFC Fight Night 103 In Phoenix: Results, Recaps And Commentary
+‘UFC Fight Night 103’ In Phoenix: Results, Recaps, And Commentary

-UFC Fight Night 103 took place in Phoenix, Arizona Sunday night, and for those who missed it, or those who just enjoy reading recaps and commentary, here are the results.
+UFC Fight Night 103 took place in Phoenix, Arizona, Sunday night, and for those who missed it, or those who just enjoy reading recaps and commentary, here are the results.

-As MMA Junkie reports, 11,589 filed in to the Talking Stick Resort Arena in Phoenix for what Bloody Elbow writer Victor Rodriguez called a “workmanlike card,” featuring a handful of undercard bouts and a main bout featuring an aging legend facing off against a hot up-and-comer.
-UFC 103 may not have been the event of the year, but it was enough to give the fans something to talk about Sunday night.
+As MMA Junkie reports, 11,589 fans filed in to the Talking Stick Resort Arena in Phoenix for what Bloody Elbow writer Victor Rodriguez called a “workmanlike card” featuring a handful of undercard bouts and a main bout featuring an aging legend facing off against a hot up-and-comer.
+UFC Fight Night 103 may not have been the event of the year, but it was enough to give the fans something to talk about Sunday night.

 Undercard Matches